sangokey/minesweeper/README.md

 First click cannot be a mine.
 If first click is a mine, game is restarted.

 ## Algorithm Description
+1. Normal Mode:
 Every time an user makes a move (not a mine), this program loops through the board to check for winning conditions.
 The winning condition is: when there are no empty spaces left and no flags in empty positions.
 The loop through the board takes O(m\*n) time.
 The number of maximum moves a user can take is m\*n times because there are maximum m\*n possible cells.
 Therefore, the complexity of the algorithm that verifies the solution is O(m<sup>2</sup>n<sup>2</sup>).

+2. Flags Mode:
+When there are no remaining guesses left (10 for easy, 40 for hard), the program will loop through the board (mxn) to find all the flags (guesses): m\*n.
+For each flag location, all adjacent cells are found (8): 8\*m\*n.
+For each adjacent cells, the number of adjacent cells (max 8) with bombs and the number of adjacent cells with flags (guesses) are found: 8\*8\*m\*n.
+If the number of bombs and the number of flags do not match, user loses the game.
+Otherwise, guesses are correct and user wins.
+The algorithm complexity is O(m\*n).

-## Program Instructions
+## Game Instructions
-1. You cannot
+1. First click cannot be a mine, if it is then the game restarts automatically.
-1. From the main page, click on a difficulty level.
+2. From the main page, click on a difficulty level.
-2. Top left shows the the number of bombs left to find.
+3. Top left shows the the number of bombs left to find.
-3. Top right shows the time counter.
+4. Top right shows the time counter.
-4. The middle shows the status of the game: thumbs up for on-going game, thumbs down for lose, crown for win.
+5. The middle shows the status of the game: thumbs up for on-going game, thumbs down for lose, crown for win.
-5. You can click the middle icon to restart the game within the same difficulty.
+6. You can click the middle icon to restart the game within the same difficulty.
-6. You can navigate to the main menu (to choose another difficulty) or quit the game using the buttons on the bottom.
+7. You can navigate to the main menu (to choose another difficulty) or quit the game using the buttons on the bottom.

 ## Contents
 I have provided one file and one image folder: